cu-mkp/edition-webpages/docs/resources.md

 ### Upcoming features of _Secrets of Craft and Nature_

 _Secrets of Craft and Nature_ was first launched in February 2020.
-Throughout the coming year, the Making and Knowing Project is working to prepare additional content as well as to enhance available features.
+Throughout the coming years, the Making and Knowing Project is working to prepare additional content as well as to enhance available features.
 Please stay tuned!

 #### Research Essays
 * Additional essays still under revision.
-* Translation of selected introductory essays into French.

 #### Field Notes Repository
 * Browse accounts of reconstructions from the Making and Knowing Lab.

 #### Resources
-* Improved bibliography including references cited in the essays and additional links to electronic resources.
 * Additional visualizations and analysis of the manuscript's text and themes, such as an Index of Key Terms that aims to build an ontology from the manuscript's existing tagged terms.
 * Toolkits and resources for analyzing the manuscript as raw data; data that is already available through the [Project's Github](https://github.com/cu-mkp/m-k-manuscript-data).
+* Some projects are already available in the [Project's Sandbox Space](https://cu-mkp.github.io/sandbox/).

 #### Research and Teaching Companion
-* Set to be published in 2021, the Research and Teaching Companion will provide a behind-the-scenes look at the making of _Secrets of Craft and Nature_.
+* Set to be published in 2022, the Research and Teaching Companion will provide a behind-the-scenes look at the making of _Secrets of Craft and Nature_.
 * It will make available numerous resources developed by the Project during the creation of _Secrets of Craft and Nature_, and is intended for other researchers, students, instructors, and anyone interested in hands-on engagement with process and digital publication.
 * Resources include lessons plans and syllabi, protocols and worksheets, as well as case studies and outcomes of collaboration.
+* Some resources are already available in the [Project's Sandbox Space](https://cu-mkp.github.io/sandbox/).

 <!-- =========== FIELD NOTES =========== -->
 ## Field Notes (coming soon)